Fiddle Leaf Fig Leaves Curling: Some Causes And 8 Solutions

 Keep The Temperature Stable

-To get a precise temperature reading, put a thermometer with the Fiddle Leaf Fig. Take it to a separate room when it’s excessively chilly or too hot.
+To get a precise temperature reading, put a thermometer in the Fiddle Leaf Fig. Take it to a separate room when it’s excessively chilly or too hot.

 Place the tree away from air conditioners, heaters, drafts, and radiators.
-These items can drastically alter space temperature rapidly, which will shock your tree.
+These items can drastically alter the space temperature, which will shock your tree.